SJ-Kumar/Sparks-Tasks/README.md

 # Sparks-Payment-Gateway-Integration

-Web Development and Designing internship September 2022 at The Sparks Foundation
+Web Development and Designing internship September 2022 at The Sparks Foundation by Jayanth Kumar

 Task 3 : Payment Gateway Integration